How The Pandemic Pushed Millennials And Gen Zs Into Investing

 What Are The Young Investors Doing With Their Investments?

 The younger generation isn’t just using the money for retirement.
-According to the same report by Magnify Money, they reported only 36% of young investors to plan to use the money for retirement.
+According to the same report by Magnify Money, they reported only 36% of young investors plan to use the money for retirement.
 35% will use the returns to fund more investments and 19% plan to spend their returns on major purchases such as a home or a car.

 With the living cost consistently increasing since the start of the pandemic, there is no denying this is having a huge impact on the financial pressure on the young generation.
 This is another reason why young people are turning to quick-profit investments to try and grow their wealth rather than letting their savings erode away.
 To some, this is a way to take control of their future.

-Investing In Lendwise
+Investing In Postgraduate Education On The Lendwise Platform

 This blog is not intended to give out any financial advice.
 If you have any queries, you should seek independent advice from professional financial advisors before investing your money.